 - The firm represents Benedict College, a private historically black college (“HBC”), and we sponsor the college’s annual Charter Day Scholarship Dinner.
 Reggie Belcher serves as an adjunct professor there.

 - Turner Padget is a member and supporter of the South Carolina Diversity Council, which promotes and encourages diversity in workplaces throughout South Carolina.

 - We support the Black Law Students Associations at the University of South Carolina and the Charleston Law School and, sponsor their annual banquets.

 - Several of our attorneys individually support and are involved in organizations such as:

 - Riley Diversity Leaders Initiative, affiliated with the Riley Institute at Furman University

 - Leadership Academy of the South Carolina Bar

 Turner, Padget, Graham & Laney is committed to creating and maintaining a diverse and inclusive workforce, including attorneys and support staff, and conducting business with diverse clients.

-The firm broadly views diversity as all differences that make us unique and special—life and work experiences, culture and beliefs, race, ethnicity, gender, age, disability, marital status, religion, education, military service, and other distinguishing characteristics and aspects of life.
-The firm strives to foster and maintain a culture that values and embraces these differences so that our diversity strengthens and improves the entire organization.
+The firm broadly views diversity as all differences that make us unique and special—life and work experiences, culture and beliefs, race, color, national origin, ethnicity, gender, age, disability, marital status, religion, sexual orientation, gender identity, education, military service, differing abilities, and other distinguishing characteristics and aspects of life.
+The firm strives to foster and maintain a culture that values and embraces these differences, and includes diverse people in the life and work of the firm, so that our diversity strengthens and improves the entire organization.